Huegoxaga/notes/math/probability-statistics.md

 ## Statistics

-### Random variable:
+### Random Variable:

-- It is a variable that represents the outcomes of a event that is determine by chance.
-There is alway P value associate with an outcome x, and x this a random variable
+- It is a variable that represents the outcomes of a event.
+It is the independent variable of the probability function.
 - Random variable can have three types:
   - Discrete variable: integer value, single event.
   - discrete infinite variable: multiple event.